 Spoiler warning: important parts of the novel are revealed below.

 The first part of ‘Foundation’ is called ‘The Psychohistorians.’
 The story begins with a man, Gaal Dornick.
 On receiving an invitation from the great Hari Seldon, Gaal Dornick travels to Trantor, the capital of the Galactic Empire, a government that has lasted for 12,000 years.
 On reaching Trantor, Gaal meets Hari Seldon, who introduces him to psychohistory, a form of mathematics and psychology capable of predicting the future based on the past.
-Hari Seldon shows Gaal his work on psychohistory, and it terrifies him as he discovers the prediction from the mathematical equations meant that the Galactic Empire would fall.
+Hari Seldon shows Gaal his work on psychohistory, and it terrifies him as he discovers the prediction from the mathematical equations meant that the Galactic Empire would fall, which is one of the main themes in ‘Foundation.’
 Gaal and Hari get arrested by the commission of public safety.

 Hari gets tried for treason.
 In the trial, Hari proposes his theory of psychohistory to the commission.
 The predictions foretell the fall of the Galactic Empire within 500 years, and it showed that humanity would face a dark age that would last for 30,000 years.